James-Pirie/MSA-Phase-2/README.md

 #### Run Backend

 Note: Azure sql server now depreciated, refer to python scripts in data_population to populate database created from backend.
+Will need to setup your own database and change the connection string in backend.

 ##### 1. In a New Terminal Enter Backend
 ```